We are pleased to annouce that we have been able to return to prebookable appointments for our GP's on a 2 week ahead bookable system.

 Click here for more details about eConsult and how it works.

 Many of our consultations done by telephone.
 If you have a smartphone the GP can also do a video consultation and may offer this if they need to “examine” you.
-If you have an urgent problem ring us early in the morning so our duty doctor can triage the urgency of your problem.
+If you have an urgent problem ring us early in the morning so that we can offer you a same day emergency appointment.

 Patients are requested, where possible, to telephone before 10:30 if a home visit is required that day.